Synthetic Identity Fraud

 Synthetic identity fraud is fraud committed through an invented person or entity whose identity record combines genuine, stolen, purchased, generated, or fictitious attributes.
 The Federal Reserve describes a synthetic identity as a combination of real information, such as a legitimate Social Security number, with fictional information such as a made-up name, address, or date of birth.
 Its industry focus group defined synthetic identity fraud as using a combination of personally identifiable information to fabricate a person or entity in order to commit a dishonest act for personal or financial gain.

 The key distinction from conventional identity theft is that the attacker may not simply impersonate one existing victim.
 Instead, the attacker builds a new identity object that can accumulate records over time: credit history, device reputation, payroll records, tax forms, platform accounts, social profiles, transaction trails, or employment history.
-Synthetic identity fraud therefore sits between Digital Identity, AI in Finance, Synthetic Media and Deepfakes, and AI in Cybersecurity.
+Synthetic identity fraud therefore sits between Digital Identity, AI in Finance, Synthetic Media and Deepfakes, AI Agent Identity, and AI in Cybersecurity.

 How It Works

 A common pattern is identity assembly.
-A fraudster combines a real identifier or credential fragment with false biographic details, then applies for accounts, credit, benefits, payroll access, marketplace access, or remote work.
+A fraudster combines a real identifier or credential fragment with false biographic details, then applies for accounts, credit, benefits, payroll access, marketplace access, business services, or remote work.
 The identity may be rejected at first, but repeated attempts and small successful transactions can create a history that makes the synthetic person appear more legitimate.

 Current Context

-As of June 15, 2026, synthetic identity fraud is treated by U.S. payments and financial-crime institutions as a live operational risk.
+As of June 19, 2026, synthetic identity fraud is treated by U.S. payments and financial-crime institutions as a live operational risk.
 The Federal Reserve maintains a Synthetic Identity Fraud Mitigation Toolkit and has published materials on defining, detecting, and mitigating synthetic identity payments fraud.
-The Boston Fed reported in April 2025 that generative AI was expanding the threat by making it easier to create convincing identity materials and social-engineering artifacts.
+The toolkit is voluntary and does not create legal duties, but it is a primary reference for payments-industry terminology and controls.

 Governance and Safety